Membership basics

 Other useful data you could gather includes:

-Having a record of the joining date will come in handy when you are processing renewals, and knowing the reason a member joined, how they found out about your organisation, and any events of yours that they’ve attended will help give you an idea of who they are, and what information they’re interested in hearing about.
+Having a record of the joining date is essential when you are processing renewals, and knowing the reason a member joined, how they found out about your organisation, and any events of yours that they’ve attended will help give you an idea of who they are, and what information they’re interested in hearing about.

 Remember that a membership database contains personal information and that it is your responsibility to ensure the information is managed securely.
 It’s good practise to ask yourself what information is important and what’s not, and only gather the information you need.
-And always make sure it’s stored securely.
+See the membership registration feature available on GiveNow, which stores all your member data securely and only within Australia.

 The Australian Government has published a great reference tool to help you comply with the Privacy Act – see here.